katiehahm/lab_analysis/Gait analysis Matlab/Readme.txt

 fixing_subj3_fsr_insole.m (11/5/21)
 	use this file when fsr conversion failed and need to convert csv file to mat file

+trying_snob_steptime.m (11/9/21)
+	tried different distributions of mixture models

+groundrxnforce_analysis.m (11/10/21)
+	(probably) ignore first section "accumulating all forces" energy extraction:
+		defined a hard noise_thresh cutoff for each sensor window is current arrival idx to next, or to the end of the dataset envelope of abs of this window while doing movmean.
+Find first instance where this dips below thresh if none dips below, keep increasing thresh until it does sum the window until this dip
+		save to variable energy (#impacts x 4) this energy var is appended to all processed data files

 Data
 ===============================================